 Celia Stewart, Associate Professor, Department of Communicative Sciences and Disorders.

-- Priority Deadline: February 23, 2022
+- Priority Deadline: February 7, 2024

 - Communicative Sciences and Disorders

-- CSCD-GE 2019, Section 099 (Class #5432) Therapeutic Approaches in Speech Pathology: Voice (2 credits)
+- CSCD-GE 2019, Section 099 (Class #TBC) - Therapeutic Procedures in Speech Pathology: Advanced Voice Disorders (2 credits)

+The course "CSCD-GE 2037 – Voice Disorders" is a prerequisite for this class.
 The course will be offered through the Communicative Sciences and Disorders Department.

 Important Note: All program applicants are encouraged to meet with their academic adviser to determine if and how this course may be applied towards their program requirements and degree completion.

-- Steinhardt Graduate Tuition Fee (2 credits) - $3,884
+- Steinhardt Graduate Tuition (2 credits) - $4,202

-- Housing Fee - $700
+- Program Fee - $1,600

 - GeoBlue International Health Insurance - Included

-Estimated Direct Cost Total - $5,885
+Estimated Direct Cost Total - $6,427

-Tuition, Housing, and Activity fees will be due based on Bursar's Payment Schedule for the Summer 2022 term.
+Tuition, Registration, and Program fees will be due based on Bursar's Payment Schedule for the current term.

+Students are responsible for purchasing transportation and airfare to/from the program location.
 Students will be notified when to book flights.
 We recommend comparing tickets on multiple sites to ensure the best fare.
 Past participants have used the following flight search engines: Kayak, Google Flights, and Student Universe for student rates.